Staub Cookware Deals: Save Up to 56% During Amazon's October Prime Day

-Amazon's Prime Big Deals Days is coming soon and we found early Prime Day deals on Staub's top-rated cookware.
+Amazon's Prime Big Deals Days is live and we found the best deals on Staub's top-rated cookware.

-Amazon’s Prime Big Deal Days isn’t here until October 10 and 11, but we’re already finding excellent Prime Day kitchen deals.
+Amazon’s Prime Big Deal Days event is officially underway, and we’re discovering excellent Prime Day kitchen deals.
 The cozy cooking and baking season is here, so there's no time like the present to stock up on all the best cooking essentials.
-Right now, you can score Staub's best-selling cookware for a fraction of the price.
+From today, October 10 until tomorrow, October 11, you can score Staub's best-selling cookware for a fraction of the price.

 Whether you need a new set of pots for Thanksgiving, or you’ve been eyeing that *one* Dutch oven for months, some of Staub's most coveted items are on sale for up to 56% off at Amazon.
 Staub makes quality cast-iron cookware coated with enamel that withstands heavy use for years and years.